saulpw/aipl/README.md

 - abort (in=None out=None): None
 - assert_equal (in=0 out=None): Error if value is not equal to prompt.
+- assert_json (in=100 out=None): Error if value Column is not equal to json blob in prompt.
-- cluster (in=1 out=1): Find n clusters in the input vectors.
+- cluster (in=1 out=1): Cluster rows by embedding into n clusters; add label column.
-- columns (in=1.5 out=1.5): Set table columns to only those named as args.
+- columns (in=1.5 out=1.5): Create new table containing only these columns.
 - comment (in=None out=None): Do nothing (ignoring args and prompt).
 - debug (in=None out=None): set debug flag and call breakpoint() before each command
 - debug_vd (in=None out=None): launch visidata with current input before each command